401-advanced-javascript-raghadanees/data-structures-and-algorithms/challenges/queueWithStacks/readme.md

 ## Challenge Summary
-make pseudoqueue class that implemment queue on stack
+make pseudoqueue class that implemment queue on 2 stacks

 ## Challenge Description
 this PseudoQueue class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 Stack objects.
 Ensure that you create your class with the following methods: